 Is the spread of this technology a problem?
 Not necessarily.
 Drones and robots are not dystopian by default.
 Whether they are “good” or “bad” depends on how they’re used.
 But they do offer authorities unprecedented power and the capacity to keep watch of larger areas than ever before.
 Drones and robots can also be kitted out with other surveillance tools such as thermal cameras or stingrays – technology that tricks mobile phones nearby to transmit their locations and identifying information.

 The backlash has already begun.
-Drones have been banned from Paris after two French human rights groups the legality of their use and now Republican Representative Andy Biggs has proposed the Buzz Off Act in an attempt to halt their use in the US.
+Drones have been banned from Paris after two French human rights groups challenged the legality of their use and now Republican Representative Andy Biggs has proposed the Buzz Off Act in an attempt to halt their use in the US.
 “I won’t let our nation be transformed into a police state, nor will I sit idly by and let a soulless machine tell me how to live my life,” Biggs wrote on Twitter.
 “These nosy little drones need to buzz off!”

 Five countries using selfies to enforce quarantine